 “Unusual Reviewing Behavior”

-Many things could cause Amazon to flag a listing.
-Some theorized reasons include:
+Many things can cause Amazon to flag a listing.
+Some reasons include:

 - Suspicious wording in your reviews.